 - It lists sexual behaviors that are considered “typical” or normal, helping you better understand your children or students’ actions.

-- It equips parents and teachers with ways they can support children’s healthy sexual development.
+- It equips parents and teachers with ways they can support children’s healthy sexual development through middle and late childhood.

 - It identifies sexual behaviors that may be signs of a problem, so parents and teachers can seek help from people who are qualified to provide support.